GA-repos/course-intro/README.md

 * You'll be learning, eating, growing, failing, and succeeding **together** for the next 12 weeks.
 * Teamwork will be paramount to your success as an SEIR student and beyond.
 Programming is a teamwork-driven profession.
 You will learn more from each other than from the instructors!

+### Trust the Process - The Cycle of Imitation, Repetition, & Innovation (Hou)
+* ~ 30% of your understanding of the material will come from coding along with the instructor during lectures (imitation).
+This is the point where most students fall into the panic zone.
+* ~ 40% will come from reinforcing those concepts through the homework and labs (repetition)
+* ~ The rest of the 30% will come from building your projects (innovation)

 ### Re-learning how to learn (Esin)

 * The **MOST** significant skill you will gain from this course is not proficiency in a particular web framework or programming language, but rather learning how to teach yourself